farlee2121/DevEssentialsBlog/_drafts/2022-03-31-Ducks-and-Design-Trees.md

 - [Information Hiding](https://en.wikipedia.org/wiki/Information_hiding): How can I minimize the scope a programmer needs to consider to understand a given piece of the system
 - [SOLID](https://en.wikipedia.org/wiki/SOLID): A set of design principles that guide ways to avoid key design problems.

+The artifacts used to communicate ideas in this phase include
+- Service Diagrams: Enumerate the major reusable sub-domains and how they interact
+- Component signatures:
+  - the methods on a service
+  - the inputs and outputs of each method
+  - data contracts (any complex data types used as input or output to a service)
+  - expected side-effects of an action (i.e. exceptions, events)
+- Activity diagrams: lay out the steps of a process, if a process is sufficiently complex to design before construction.
+I rarely use these

 I describe much of my design process in these posts
 - [Programming is Problem Modeling](../_posts/2022-02-18-Programming-is-Problem-Modeling.md)